GenerGener/hashycat/README.md

 # read_wrangling
 Read Wrangling

-# File Operations Script Tutorial (Version 10)
+# File Operations Script Tutorial (Version 12)

 ## Introduction

-This tutorial covers the usage of the File Operations Script (version 10; v11 is current as of 2024-10-24), a powerful Python tool for splitting, concatenating, and hashing files with support for multiprocessing.
+This tutorial covers the usage of the File Operations Script (tutorial version 12; "file-operations-csv_2.py" is current as of 2024-11-12), a powerful Python tool for splitting, concatenating, and hashing files with support for multiprocessing.
 The script provides functionality for:

 - Splitting large files into smaller chunks
 - Concatenating multiple files
 - Calculating MD5 and SHA256 hashes (as a standalone operation or combined with split/concatenate)
+- Saving results in CSV format
-- Saving hash metadata
+- Optional individual metadata file generation
 - Utilizing multiprocessing for improved performance

 ## Installation